4d/docs/docs/FormObjects/properties_ListBox.md

 ## Double-click on row
-`Selection type list box`
+`Selection type list box or List subform`

-Sets the action to be performed when a user double-clicks on a row in the list box.
+Sets the action to be performed when a user double-clicks on a row in the list box or in a list subform.
 The available options are:

 *	**Do nothing** (default): Double-clicking a row does not trigger any automatic action.
-*	**Edit Record**: Double-clicking a row displays the corresponding record in the detail form defined for the list box (see the “Detail Form” bullet point below).
+*	**Edit Record**: Double-clicking a row displays the corresponding record in the detail form defined [for the list box](#detail-form-name) or [for the list subform](propertiesSubform.md#detail-form).
 The record is opened in read-write mode so it can be modified.
 *	**Display Record**: Identical to the previous action, except that the record is opened in read-only mode so it cannot be modified.

->Double-clicking an empty row is ignored.
+>Double-clicking an empty row is ignored in list boxes.

 Regardless of the action selected/chosen, the `On Double clicked` form event is generated.